 As a big fan of Vegas Roots and a friend of Roz, I incorporated a couple of my Journaling Club events at the garden by taking Zappos co-workers there to enjoy the atmosphere.
 Who knows if that exposure had anything to do with it, but two years after Roz’s invitation, Tony arrived at the garden for a tour.

 Impressed with what he saw, Tony even offered Roz a few suggestions for generating revenue.
 One such suggestion was to sell bags of veggies to the community, including Zappos employees.
 So, since January, the veggie bag program has been delivering weekly reusable canvas bags filled to the brim with fresh produce to employees who sign up before delivery.
 The garden’s goal is 75 bags per week and already a recent week resulted in 64 bags delivered!
 In time, I’m sure more will see what a healthy bargain this is at just $20.
 (In fact, the employee pays only $10 while the remaining is subsidized by Zappos.
 Such a deal!)

-To enhance this partnership, Zappos recently started a garden club complete with two of our very own extra large, raised bed plots.
+To enhance this partnership, Zappos recently started a garden club complete with four of our very own extra large, raised bed plots.
 Gardening classes helped us jumpstart the planting process and the company’s well on its way to harvesting some delicious goodies that will benefit all Zapponians.

 Monthly $10 memberships help the garden achieve their mission of nourishing the local community with freshly grown foods.
 As a Vegas Roots member myself, and a frequent visitor, I’ve seen firsthand how one’s support — any amount, big or small — creates an amazingly positive domino effect toward those less fortunate.